Zephra: Background and production

 First advertised as Zephra, the Fairy Queen in the early 1890s, the opera was staged in towns across the American Midwest, including Danville, Kentucky, Streator, Illinois, Lafayette, Indiana, Lexington, Kentucky, and Galesburg, Illinois.
 Early reviewers described it as one of the most beautiful and elaborate entertainments ever presented locally, praising its "sparkling music", "gorgeous costumes", and "unique drills".
 These productions drew large audiences, filling opera houses "from pit to dome".
 The earliest reported production, in Danville, Kentucky, was reported to be underway in May 1891.
 Among the performers who appeared in early productions was opera singer Hilda Clark, who made her stage debut in an October 1892 production of the work at the Leavenworth Opera House, as Unis.

 By the late 1890s, Zephra had become a recurring favorite of community opera companies, particularly in Pittsfield, Massachusetts, where it was revived in 1898 and 1899 under the direction of R. Averill, who also wrote the libretto.
 Averill emphasized "action" and continuous liveliness, training large amateur casts in intricate dances and marches.
 Productions typically featured well over one hundred performers, elaborate lighting effects, and dazzling finales depicting the realm of the fairy queen.

 In 1901, Zephra was staged in Halifax, Nova Scotia, in a version described as "the biggest spectacular and musical production ever seen in the old city of Halifax".
 That staging, performed by a cast of 228 amateurs to benefit the Halifax School for the Blind, featured 33 musical numbers, 12 dances, and 39 scenic drops.
 The show continued to circulate for another decade, with a notable revival in Grand Forks, North Dakota, in 1911 under the title Queen Zephra.

-The story as a whole alternates between the mortal realm and the fairy court, culminating in a spectacular transformation scene depicting Musical highlights included solos such as "Tell Me, Cupid, What Is Love", as well as ensemble dances, "The Tarentella", "The Tennis Dance", "Dance of the Nymphs", and "Grand March of the Royal Guards".
+The story as a whole alternates between the mortal realm and the fairy court, culminating in a spectacular transformation scene depicting "the home of the fairy queen".
+Musical highlights included solos such as "Tell Me, Cupid, What Is Love", as well as ensemble dances, "The Tarentella", "The Tennis Dance", "Dance of the Nymphs", and "Grand March of the Royal Guards".
 Contemporary reports describe Zephra as containing more than thirty musical numbers and at least a dozen choreographed dances, often arranged into extended divertissements within each act.